-Standard 5823: 2001 or a national or international standard that master means any person having command or charge of a vessel, but does not include a pilot.

-mean high water spring means the average of each pair of successive high waters during that period of about 24 hours in each semi-lunation mooring means any weight or article placed in or on the bed of waters for the purpose of securing a vessel or floating structure; and (a) includes any wire, rope, buoy, or other device attached or connected to the weight; but (b) does not include an anchor that is removed with the vessel or floating structure when it leaves the anchorage. mooring area means any area described as a mooring area in appendices 5 and 7 of the Regional Coastal Plan for the Wellington Region (June 2000).
-Maritime Rules means maritime rules made under the Maritime Transport Act 1994. navigate means the act or process of managing or directing the course of a vessel on, through, over, or under the water. oil has the same meaning as in section 222 of the Maritime Transport Act 1994. owner includes: (a) in relation to a vessel, the agent of the owner and also a charterer, and (b) in relation to any dock, wharf, quay, or slipway, includes a lessee of the dock, wharf, quay, or slipway. personal water craft has the same meaning as in section 684B(g)(iii) of the Local Government Act 1974. person in charge of a vessel means the master. pilot in relation to any vessel means any person not being the master or a member of the crew of the vessel who has the conduct of the vessel. pleasure craft has the same meaning as in section 2 of the-Maritime Transport Act 1994. powered vessel means any vessel that is not solely powered manually or by sail. proper speed means speed through the water. manns a notice multished in a new the notice relates.
+master means any person having command or charge of a vessel, but does not include a pilot. mean high water spring means the average of each pair of successive high waters during that period of about 24 hours in each semi-lunation (approximately 14 days), when the range of tides is the greatest. mooring means any weight or article placed in or on the bed of waters for the purpose of securing a vessel or floating structure; and (a) includes any wire, rope, buoy or other device attached or connected to the weight; but (b) does not include an anchor that is removed with the vessel or floating structure when it leaves the anchorage. mooring area means any area described as a mooring area in Appendices 5 and 7 of the Regional Coastal Plan for the Wellington Region (June 2000). navigate means the act or process of managing or directing the course of a vessel on, through, over or under the water. oil has the same meaning as in section 222 of the Maritime Transport Act 1994. owner includes: (a) in relation to a vessel, the agent of the owner and also a charterer; and (b) in relation to any dock, wharf, quay or slipway, includes a lessee of the dock, wharf, quay or slipway. personal water craft has the same meaning as in section 684B(g)(iii) of the Local Government Act 1974. person in charge of a vessel means the master. pilot in relation to any vessel means any person not being the master or a member of the crew of the vessel who has the conduct of the vessel. pleasure craft has the same meaning as in section 2 of the Maritime Transport Act 1994. powered vessel means any vessel that is not solely powered manually or by sail. proper speed means speed through the water. public notice means a notice published in a newspaper circulating generally in the area adjacent to the waters to which the subject matter of the notice relates.